 Extra Curricular Clubs

-When I was a teenager I began to settle into school because I’d discovered the extracurricular activities that intertested me; music and theatre
+When I was a teenager I began to settle into school because I’d discovered the extracurricular activities that interested me; music and theatre

 Morgan Freeman, Actor